 with $x(\epsilon\rightarrow 0)=l/2$.
 After minimizing the area by Eq. (\ref{xeq}), the HEE becomes

-where $s$ is the finite term and $1/\epsilon$ is the divergent term as $\epsilon\rightarrow0$ caused by the pure AdS geometry $f\rightarrow z^{-2}$ near the UV cutoff.
-We can subtract this divergent term from $\mathcal{S}$ in Eq. (\ref{HEE}), and analyze the physically important finite part $s$ of the HEE.
+where $s$ is the finite term and $1/\epsilon$ is the divergent term.
+We will subtract this divergent term from $\mathcal{S}$ in Eq. (\ref{HEE}), and analyze the physically important finite part $s$ of the HEE.

-Following the proposal given by Eq. (\ref{VolumeA}), the HSC in the strip geometry is
+Following the proposal given by Eq. (\ref{VolumeA}), we find the HSC in the strip geometry

-which also includes a universal term $c$ and a divergent term in the form of $F(z_{\ast})/\epsilon^{2}$ with a function of $z_*$.
-Note that the function $F(z_{\ast})$ has different forms under different situations, we cannot give the general analytical form of the HSC divergence term and subtract it off to find the universal part of $\mathcal{C}$.
-Fortunately, the value of the universal term $c$ is independent of the UV cutoff.
-So considering two different values of cutoff $\epsilon_1$ and $\epsilon_2$, we can numerically compute the value of $F(z_{\ast})$ by
+with a universal term $c$ and a divergent term in the form of $F(z_{\ast})/\epsilon^{2}$.
+Note that the function $F(z_{\ast})$ has different forms under different situations so that we cannot give the general analytical expression of the HSC divergent term and subtract it off to find the universal part of $\mathcal{C}$.
+Fortunately, the universal term $c$ is independent of the UV cutoff.
+So by taking two different cutoffs $\epsilon_1$ and $\epsilon_2$, one may numerically compute the value of $F(z_{\ast})$ by

 which can help us to pick up the universal term $c$ of the HSC in every situation.